 3-Store Safely: keep out of reach and store in a place where only you or another adult have access to the substances.
 This will make your home safer and also make it easier to monitor your substances.

-If you suspect that someone in your home is struggling with drug abuse or substance abuse contact drug and alcohol treatment centers Tampa for help regarding recovery from addiction and locating a treatment center.
-Call (813) 283-4305.
+If you suspect that someone in your home is struggling with drug abuse or substance abuse contact Drug Treatment Centers Tampa for help regarding recovery from addiction and locating a treatment center.
+Call (877) 804-1531.